tomtana/python-glinet/README.rst

 creates the api methods.
 Once it is available, the repo will be updated.

 The best way to navigate and explore the api is within an ipython shell.
-A wrapper for ipython and terminal is on the `roadmap`_.
+A wrapper for ipython and terminal is on the roadmap.

 Installation
 -------------